 The Compliance Offset Protocol in section 95973(a)(2)(C)6.

+“Different verification body” or “new verification body” for the purpose of section 95985(b) means a verification team that is both affiliated with a different company and comprises completely different verification team members.
+For an invalidation period to be reduced, no verification team member may be part of both verification teams.

 Grounds for Initial Determination of Invalidation.
 ARB may determine that an ARB offset credit is invalid for the following reasons:

 The Offset Project Data Report contains errors that overstate the amount of GHG reductions or GHG removal enhancements by more than 5.00 percent;